cucumber/docs/content/gherkin.md

   Then I should see "Your article was published."
 ```

-For a less explicit alternative to Background, check out [Tagged Hooks](/hooks/#tagged-hooks).
+For a less explicit alternative to Background, check out [tagged hooks](/hooks/#tagged-hooks).

 **Good practices for using Background:**